Back to archive

 The Real Bottleneck

-The quality of hypotheses and ideas in our backlogs.
+The quality of hypotheses and ideas in our backlogs!
 That is what should be optimized as much as possible — what lies far before the start of the development process.
-Too often, we are overly confident that these tasks are necessary, without sufficient research, hypothesis validation, and clear enough descriptions before handing them over to development.
+Too often, we are overly confident that these tasks are worth implementing in the first place.

 What Should We Do?